go-loco/restful/README.md

 resp := rb.Get("/mypath")
 ```

-### Mockup
+### Mockups
-Mock serves the purpose of creating Mockups.
-All requests will be send to the mockup server if mockup is activated.
+When using mockups all requests will be sent to the mockup server.
 To activate the mockup *environment* you have two ways: using the flag -mock
 ```
 go test -mock